Need a Divorce Attorney in Grand Rapids?

 side can go a long way in making the process smoother and end quicker.

-divorce is contested or uncontested, it is in your best interests to speak with a divorce attorney early in
+divorce is contested or uncontested, it is in your best interest to speak with a divorce attorney early in

 the process to get an evaluation of your situation from an experienced